+16.2.
 An appropriate technique for estimating the fair value of a particular investment would incorporate observable market data about the market conditions and other factors that are likely to affect the investment's fair value.
 The fair value of an investment will be based on one or more of the following factors:

 - Credit risk.
-The effect on fair value of credit risk (i.e. the premium over the basic interest rate for credit risk) will be derived from observable market prices for traded instruments of different credit quality or from observable interest rates charged by lenders for loans of various credit ratings. - Volatility (i.e. magnitude of future changes in price of the financial instrument or other item).
-Measures of the volatility of actively traded items will be reasonably estimated on the basis of historical market data or by using volatilities implied in current market prices. - Prepayment risk and surrender risk.
-Expected prepayment patterns for financial assets and expected surrender patterns for financial liabilities can be estimated on the basis of historical data. - Servicing costs for investments.
+The effect on fair value of credit risk (i.e. the premium over the basic interest rate for credit risk) will be derived from observable market prices for traded instruments of different credit quality or from observable interest rates charged by lenders for loans of various credit ratings. - II.
+Volatility (i.e. magnitude of future changes in price of the financial instrument or other item).
+Measures of the volatility of actively traded items will be reasonably estimated on the basis of historical market data or by using volatilities implied in current market prices. - III.
+Prepayment risk and surrender risk.
+Expected prepayment patterns for financial assets and expected surrender patterns for financial liabilities can be estimated on the basis of historical data. - IV.
+Servicing costs for investments.
 Costs of servicing can be estimated using comparisons with current fees charged by other market participants.
 If the costs of servicing investments are significant and other market participants would face comparable costs, the issuer would consider them in determining the fair value of that financial asset or financial liability.
-It is likely that the fair value at inception of a contractual right to future fees equals the origination costs paid for them, unless future fees and related costs are out of line with market comparable.
+It is likely that the fair value at inception of a contractual right to future fees equals the origination costs paid for them, unless future fees and related costs are out of line with market comparable. - 16.3.
+The fair value adjustment shall be recognised in surplus or deficit.